syncfusion-content/wpf-docs/wpf/Tile-View/Appearance.md

 ## Setting the border

 You can change the border color of the each `TileViewItem` separately by using the `TileViewItem.BorderBrush` property.
 You can also change the border thickness by using the `TileViewItem.BorderThickness` property.
-The default value of `TileViewItem.BorderBrush` property is `Dark Blue` and `TileViewItem.BorderThickness` proeprty is `1`.
+The default value of `TileViewItem.BorderBrush` property is `Dark Blue` and `TileViewItem.BorderThickness` property is `1`.

 {% tabs %}
 {% highlight xaml %}